 Deviated Septum

 The septum is the wall inside your nose that divides it into two sides.
 Sometimes, this wall isn’t straight.
 When it leans to one side, we call it a deviated septum.
+This can make it hard for air to flow through your nose properly.
+A deviated septum not only makes breathing difficult at night but can also suggest someone have OSA.

 Narrow Airway